 Reading Time: 5 minutes

 One of the many benefits of traveling for wine is the chance to meet talented, passionate people.
 Ivana Simjanovska is one of those people that we were lucky to connect with.
-She is the co-author of two Macedonian wine guidebooks and a judge at various wine competitions in the Balkan region.
+She is the co-author of two North Macedonian wine guidebooks and an international wine judge.

 It began in 2007 when I was working at a multinational company.
 Many of my colleagues were into food and wine.
 At first, I gave them recommendations for restaurants in Skopje, and later, recommendations for wine.
 Soon after that, a few of us started a “Macedonian Wine Club” where we would feature different Macedonian wineries every month, and I was blown away by the level of interest in our monthly tastings.